 After a couple of years, you should reach the full earning potential which will be in excess of your earnings as an employee.
-According to the latest report of accountancy firm Hazlewoods, the average law firm partner receives £201,000 a year.
+According to the latest report of accountancy firm Hazlewoods, the average pay for law firm partners increased by 8.5% last year, reaching a new record high average of £241,000 a year.